ged-odoo/blockdom/README.md

 _Probably the fastest virtual dom library in the world_

+IMPORTANT: `blockdom` is just a proof of concept and a place to experiment some ideas.
+This is not intended to be used in a real application, no real support will be given!
+However, it is designed to be the rendering engine of the [Owl framework](https://github/odoo/owl)!

 `blockdom` is a very fast virtual dom library.
 Its main selling point is that it does not represent DOM element by element, but instead block by block, where a block is an element with all its static content and some special